ivany-tan/My-Parking-App/README.md

 - Yujie Tan (SID: 14343103) with a 100% contribution towards the app development
 - Tingyu Lu (SID: 14093377) with a 100% contribution towards the app development
-- Xiaohao Yang (SID: 12481622) with a 0% contribution towards the app development
+- Xiaohao Yang (SID: 12481622) with a 0% contribution towards the app development -
+- It should be mentioned that the Mr Yang, Xinhao, did not attend the presentation and did not provide any coding works related to the Assignment 3.
+Due to his zero contribution and unwillingness to communicate and cooperate, his overall contribution is considered as 0.

 # Description of the App
 - MyParking is an iOS application for Sydney drivers